Bellman Optimality of Average-Reward Robust Markov Decision Processes with a Constant Gain: Existence of Solution

 Assume that $\cP_s$, $s\in S$ are compact and for each $p\in \cP$ there exists $\Delta:S\ra\cQ$ such that $p_{\Delta}$ is irreducible.
 Then the constant gain inf-sup equation \eqref{eqn:inf_sup_eqn_const_gain} has a solution. \end{corollary}

-\begin{remark*} We note that the choice of $p$ rendering $p_\Delta$ irreducible may depend on $\Delta$, so this is a relatively weak irreducibility condition for the robust MDP.
+\begin{remark} We note that the choice of $p$ rendering $p_\Delta$ irreducible may depend on $\Delta$, so this is a relatively weak irreducibility condition for the robust MDP.
 In contrast, when we pass from irreducibility to the unichain assumption in the following Corollary \ref{cor:all_unichain}, we strengthen the requirement by assuming that $p_\Delta$ is unichain for all $p\in\cP$ and all $\Delta:S\to\cQ$.

 Given this flexibility, Corollary \ref{cor:exists_irreducible} could be easy to verify in applications where the ambiguity set is a distributional ball around a nominal kernel $p_0\in\cP$.
-In particular, if either (i) $p_0$ induces an irreducible Markov chain for every policy, or (ii) $\cP$ contains transition probabilities with full support (e.g., total variation, $L^p$ \citep{clavier2024near}, and Wasserstein ambiguity sets), then \eqref{eqn:r_bellman_eqn_const_gain} admits a solution. \end{remark*}
+In particular, if either (i) $p_0$ induces an irreducible Markov chain for every policy, or (ii) $\cP$ contains transition probabilities with full support (e.g., any S- and SA-rectangular total variation \citep{yang2022toward}, $L^p$ \citep{clavier2024near}, and Wasserstein \citep{clement2021WD_DRMDP} ambiguity sets with a radius $\delta > 0$), then \eqref{eqn:r_bellman_eqn_const_gain} admits a solution. \end{remark}

-\begin{proof}[Proof of Corollary \ref{cor:exists_irreducible}] By the assumptions in the first claim, for any $\Delta:S\ra\cQ$, there is $p\in \cP$ so that $p_{\Delta}$ is irreducible.
+\begin{proof}{Proof of Corollary \ref{cor:exists_irreducible}} By the assumptions in the first claim, for any $\Delta:S\ra\cQ$, there is $p\in \cP$ so that $p_{\Delta}$ is irreducible.
 In particular, all states communicate under $p_{\Delta}$; i.e. $\forall s,s'\in S$, $p_\Delta^N(s'|s) > 0$ for some $N\geq 1$.
 This verifies the assumption (2) of Theorem \ref{thm:wc_ctrl} and implies the first statement of Corollary \ref{cor:exists_irreducible}.

-For the second statement, the same argument shows that the assumption (2) of Theorem \ref{thm:wc_adv} is satisfied. \end{proof}
+For the second statement, the same argument shows that (2) in Theorem \ref{thm:wc_adv} is satisfied. \end{proof}

 Next, we consider the unichain case, in which a closed recurrent class may coexist with additional transient states.